Depth-Weighted Detection of Behaviours of Risk in People with Dementia using Cameras: Conclusion and Future Work

 \section{Conclusion and Future Work}

-Caring for individuals with dementia in care settings is increasingly challenging due to growing patient numbers and understaffing issues.
-The behavioural and psychological symptoms of dementia can lead to incidents that jeopardize the health and safety of patients, staff, and caregivers.
-Leveraging existing video infrastructure can enable the development of innovative deep-learning approaches to detect such behaviours, thereby preventing injuries and enhancing patient care.
-As a step in this direction, in this paper, we proposed the depCAE method that uses a novel depth-weighted loss to enforce equivalent importance to both near and far pixels.
-The depCAE achieved AUROC of $0.852$, $0.81$ and $0.768$ for the three cameras, outperforming any existing methods and recorded lower FPR than baseline 3DCAE method for all three cameras, thus reducing the false alarms for detecting behaviours of risk in PwD.
-Further, we used the annotation of the training set outliers to determine the operating threshold.
-Both aspects were critical to depCAE performance and were validated through ablation analysis.
+We proposed an approach that uses a novel depth-weighted loss to enforce equivalent importance to both near and far events and uses training outliers to determine the anomaly threshold.
+The proposed approach, when applied to existing methods, recorded higher F1-score, MCC and AUROC while keeping lower FPR than the existing methods across all three cameras, thus performing better while reducing the false alarms in detecting behaviours of risk in PwD.
+The proposed approach consistently demonstrated its effectiveness and can easily be applied into any existing autoencoder-based anomaly detection method.
 This motivates further multidisciplinary research for the deployment of video surveillance-based behaviours of risk detection systems in nursing and care settings for PwD.
 Similar multidisciplinary approaches have shown to be helpful in medical settings \cite{manji2024effectiveness, basiri2021reduction}.
-A video-based behaviours of risk detection system will help to improve the quality of life for the residents in care homes.

 Future work can involve validating our approach on data collected from an LTC that typically encounters fewer behaviours of risk incidents.
+Further, the effect of utilizing the depth map as part of data as an additional input channel can be investigated.
 Pose tracking cameras that directly extract body joints information without recording actual scene \cite{altumview} can be employed in private areas to detect behaviours of risk in a privacy-protecting manner \cite{mishra2023privacy,mishra2024skeletal}.
-It can be a time-consuming and expensive task to train a method separately on each new scene or environment.
-A lot of time and resources can be saved if a method trained on one scene can generalize well in detecting behaviours of risk in an entirely new scene.
-Few-shot learning and transfer learning can be employed to improve the performance of depCAE for cross-camera generalization.
+It can be a time-consuming and expensive task to train a method separately on each new camera scene or environment.
+Fine-tuning on target camera using few-shot learning and transfer learning can be employed to improve the performance of depCAE for cross-camera generalization.

 In conclusion, this work marks an important step for the development of an automated behaviours of risk detection system that can be employed in real-world care settings and helps to improve the care and safety of PwD in assisted living facilities.